kestra-io/docs/content/docs/04.architecture/index.md

    - **External Services**: APIs or services that Workers might interact with during task processing.

 ### Scalability with Kafka and Elasticsearch
 Kafka's messaging backend allows handling large volumes of data with the ability to scale out as needed.
-You can run multiple (_horizontally scaled_) instances of services such as Workers, Schedulers, Webservers and Executors to distribute load and maintain system performance as demands increase.
+You can run multiple (_horizontally scaled_) instances of services such as Workers, Schedulers, Webservers and Executors to distribute load and maintain system performance as demand increases.
 Elasticsearch contributes to scalability by providing a robust, horizontally scalable UI backend that can efficiently search across large amounts of data.

 ---